Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/development.rst

 - ``master`` (default): This branch contains the current release version of the code, and provides the source used to build the package for ``conda`` and  ``pip``.
 - ``develop``: This branch contains new features and non-essential fixes.
 It should be stable at all times.
 A new release is triggered by this branch being merged into ``master``.
 Any new code should be added to this branch.
-- ``documentation``: This branch contains the documentation.
-Any new features or changes should be recorded here.
-For instructions on updating the docs, see the Updating Documentation page.

 When adding new code, please do your development in a branch off of ``develop``: